University of Sydney Medicine - detailed entry requirements and how USYD compares with other universities

 More maths please

-From 2019 USYD is introducing Mathematics (not to be confused with General Mathematics) as a subject prerequisite for both the Bachelor of Science and Bachelor of Arts degrees.
+From 2019 USYD is introducing Mathematics (not to be confused with Mathematics General or with Mathematics Standard) as a subject prerequisite for both the Bachelor of Science and Bachelor of Arts degrees.
 Academic achievement in Mathematics needs to be at Band 4 level (or equivalent in interstate/IB programs).

 university of sydney Comparitor